ansible-collections/community.crypto/README.md

 ## Tested with Ansible

-Tested with the current Ansible 2.9, ansible-base 2.10, ansible-core 2.11, ansible-core 2.12, ansible-core 2.13, ansible-core 2.14, ansible-core 2.15, ansible-core 2.16, ansible-core-2.17, and ansible-core 2.18 releases and the current development version of ansible-core.
-Ansible versions before 2.9.10 are not supported.
+Tested with the current ansible-core-2.17, ansible-core 2.18, and ansible-core 2.19 releases and the current development version of ansible-core.
+Ansible-core versions before 2.17 are not supported; please use community.crypto 2.x.y with these.

 ## External requirements